-On 8 July 2021, the Board resolved to change the use of the remaining unutilised net proceeds (the "Net Proceeds") from the initial public offering ("the Listing").
+On 8 July 2021, the Board resolved to change the use of the remaining unutilised net proceeds (the "Net Proceeds") from the initial public offering of the Company.
 For details of such change, please refer to the announcement of the Company dated 8 July 2021.

-The below table sets out the use of the Net Proceeds and the unutilised amount as at 31 December 2021:
+The below table sets out the use of the Net Proceeds and the unutilised amount as at 31 December 2022: